zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 - [Access Authorization](#authorization)

 ## Digital certificates
 Digital certificates facilitate secure electronic communication and data exchange between people, systems, and devices online.
-They are the foundation to implementing [Public Key Infrastructure (PKI)](#public-key-infrastructure) security.
+These certificates are the foundation behind [Public Key Infrastructure (PKI)](#public-key-infrastructure) security.
 A Digital Certificate is an electronic file that is tied to a cryptographic (public and private) key pair and authenticates the identity of a website, individual, organization, user, device or server.

 Digital certificates are issued by Certificate Authorities (CAs), which are trusted organizations providing infrastructure for creation of the certificates according to the contemporary security standards.
 CAs also provide certificate revocation and validation methods.

-In some cases, e.g. for testing purposes of Zowe, it is acceptable to use certificates issued and signed either by a company local CA, or even self-signed certificates issued by using security tools specific for the target technology platform.
+In some cases, such as for testing purposes of Zowe, it is acceptable to use certificates issued and signed either by a company local CA, or even self-signed certificates issued by using security tools specific for the target technology platform.
-This is however not recommended for production environments.
+This is, however, not recommended for production environments.

 ### Digital certificates usage
 Digital certificates perform two primary functions:
-- Verifying the identity of the sender/receiver of an electronic message
+- Certificates verify the identity of the sender/receiver of an electronic message
-- Providing the means to encrypt/decrypt messages between sender and receiver.
+- Certificates provide the means to encrypt/decrypt messages between the sender and the receiver.

-Zowe uses digital certificates as foundation element of the communication and identity security.
+Zowe uses digital certificates as a foundational element of  communication and identity security.

-Learn more about how to set up and configure digital certificates used in Zowe - <!-- #TODO Provide link.-->
+For more information about how to set up and configure digital certificates used in Zowe - <!-- #TODO Provide link.-->

 ### Public key infrastructure
-PKI, or Public Key Infrastructure is an important aspect of internet security.
-It is the set of technology and processes that make up a framework of encryption to protect and authenticate digital communications.
+Public Key Infrastructure (PKI) is a key aspect of internet security.
+PKI is both the technology and processes that make up the framework for encryption to protect and authenticate digital communications.
-This includes software, hardware, policies, and procedures that are used to create, distribute, manage, store, and revoke digital certificates.
+PKI includes software, hardware, policies, and procedures that are used to create, distribute, manage, store, and revoke digital certificates.

 <!-- TODO: Learn more about PKI ...provide link to:
   - GLosary, FAQ, Standards, Specifications BLogs?